openstack-infra/publications/README.rst

 sharing during the review process.
 With recent improvements to documentation it has allowed also for easier on-boarding of new and casual contributors looking to get involved with assisting with infrastructure work.

+Throughout this talk, instead of using screenshots embedded in the slides, the presenter has the opportunity to go to the live sites themselves which allows them to show off how any anonymous user can browse our systems, from monitoring to Puppet configurations.